MicrosoftDocs/learn/learn-pr/student-evangelism/large-language-model-deployment/includes/7-try-model-exercise.md

 ### Try different formatting: JSON

 You've seen how an LLM can produce a table given some text.
-You can take this a step further by asking it to produce the data in JSON format.
+You can also ask an LLM to produce the data in JSON format.

 1. Clear the completions text box then copy the following text and paste it there.